WilliamBonvini/shawn/README.md

 * **Machine Awareness**: It goes the extra mile by understanding and providing information about your machine's state, ensuring tailored assistance.

 * **Syntax-Highlighted Code Snippets**: When you seek code suggestions, Shawn doesn't just provide answers; it delivers beautifully syntax-highlighted markdown code snippets.

-* **Seamless Coding Sessions**: Our primary goal is to minimize context-switching during your coding sessions.
-With Shawn, you can stay in the flow and get answers without leaving your terminal.

-Whether you're a seasoned developer or just starting your coding journey, Shawn is here to make your life easier.
-Try it now and elevate your coding experience! 🚀

 ![Alt Text](docs/demo.gif)